tomkite/amc8/session03/session03.md

 - - -

 ### Warm-up
-1. Johnny eats 4 times *as much as* Danny eats.
-If Danny eats 10 candies, how many candies does Johnny eat?
+1. Johnny has 4 times *as much as* Danny does.
+If Danny has 10 candies, how many candies does Johnny have?

-2. True of False: Five is *25% more* than four, therefore four is *25% less* than five
+2. True of False?
+Five is *25% more* than four, therefore four is *25% less* than five

-3. There are two tables with the same width of 2 feet.
-One has length of 5 feet, the other 3 feet long.
-What the total areas of two tables combined?

-4. On the tables are pennies and nickels in the ratio of 1:2.
-Which one answer is correct?
+3. In a bag, there are pennies and nickels in the ratio of 1:2.
+How much money is in the bag?
-   * (A) $1.10
+   * (A) $1.11
    * (B) $1.21
-   * (C) $1.32
+   * (C) $1.31
-   * (D) $1.43
+   * (D) $1.41

 ### Ratio & Percent
 1. Ratio: relationship between two quantities, in fraction or m:n